Tutorial on amortized optimization: Defining the model

 \subsection{Fully-amortized models}

 \begin{definition} A \emph{fully-amortized} model $\hat y_\theta: \gX\rightarrow\gY$ maps the context to the solution of \cref{eq:opt} and does \emph{not} access the objective $f$. \end{definition}

-We use the non-standard prefix ``fully'' to emphasize that the entire computation of the solution to the optimization problem is absorbed into a black-box model that does \emph{not} access the objective $f$.
-These are standard in amortized variational inference (\cref{sec:apps:avi}) and model-free reinforcement leaning (\cref{sec:apps:ctrl}), that typically use feedforward neural networks to map from the context space $\gX$ to the solution of the optimization problem living in $\gY$.
-Fully-amortized models can also be interpreted as a zero-shot approximation to solving \cref{eq:opt} from the context without accessing the optimization problem.
+I use the prefix ``fully'' to emphasize that the entire computation of the solution to the optimization problem is absorbed into a black-box model that does \emph{not} access the objective $f$.
+The prefix ``fully'' can be omitted when the context is clear because most amortization is fully amortized.
+These are standard in amortized variational inference (\cref{sec:apps:avi}) and policy learning (\cref{sec:apps:ctrl}), that typically use feedforward neural networks to map from the context space $\gX$ to the solution of the optimization problem living in $\gY$.
+Fully-amortized models are remarkable because they are often successfully able to predict the solution to the optimization problem in \cref{eq:opt} \emph{without} ever accessing the objective of the optimization problem after being trained.

 Fully-amortized models are the most useful for attaining approximate solutions that are computationally efficient.
 They tend to work the best when the solution mappings $y^\star(x)$ are predictable, the domain $\gY$ is relatively small, usually hundreds or thousands of dimensions, and the context distribution isn't too large.
-When fully-amortized models don't work well, we open up the black box and turn to semi-amortized models.
+When fully-amortized models don't work well, semi-amortized models help open up the black box and use information about the objective.